elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 One of the projects in the Elixir organization is [the `Plug` project](https://github.com/elixir-lang/plug), which is meant to be a common foundation for building web libraries and frameworks in Elixir.

-The Plug library also allows developers to define their own plugs which can be run in a web server:
+The Plug library allows developers to define their own plugs which can be run in a web server:

 ```elixir
 defmodule MyPlug do